mustardamus/generator-grail/app/templates/README.md

 ## Application Structure

 This is a one page application.
-It has three different entry points and one default Layout module.
+It has three different entry points.

 ### HTML entry point - `./client/index.html`

 This is your typical `index.html` page which is loaded first.
 It has references to the Script and Stylesheet entry points.

-If you'd like to add static content to this page, go ahead.
-But usually you don't need to touch this file and add the HTML structure of your application to `./client/modules/layout/template.html`.
+Markup that is initially loaded (the Layout), is stored here.

 ### Script entry point - `./client/index.coffee`

-Here you initialize modules, like the layout.
+Here you initialize modules.
 Since the Script Bundle is packed with Browserify you can simply `require()` the modules you want to use:

-    Layout = require('./modules/layout/module')
+    Layout = require('./components/layout/module')
     layout = new Layout

-It is recommended to `require()` third party dependencies in the modules rather than having globals.
+It is recommended to `require()` third party dependencies in the components rather than having globals.
 But if you install the libraries with Bower, the respective global will be defined without declaring it:

     require('zepto')   # $ is globally defined
-    require('ractive') # Ractive is globally defined

 However, if you declare it this way your tests may brake because they are run in Node.js by default (todo: run them in PhantomJS).